pandoraboxchain/pyrrha-consensus/docs/pandora/Pandora.md

 ---
 ### checkJobQueue()
 >
->### PublicPublic function which checks queue of jobs and create new jobs #dev Function is called by worker owner, after finalize congitiveJob (but could be called by any address) to unlock worker's idle state and allocate newly freed WorkerNodes to perform cognitive jobs from the queue.
+>### PublicPublic function which checks queue of jobs and create new jobs #dev Function is called by worker owner, after finalize congitiveJob (but could be called by any address) to unlock worker's idle state and allocate newly freed WorkerNodes to perform cognitive jobs from the queue.

 **Execution cost**: No bound available